-Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the more common inquiries we see at Peitz Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
+Of course we can’t talk about all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Peitz Service Experts: what’s the difference between an air conditioner and an air handler?

 Air handler vs Heat Pump

-Exactly like an air handler runs with an AC, an air handler works in tandem with your heat pump.
-Heat pumps are used to regulate temperature by transferring heat, rather than creating it, and the air handler moves all that heated or cooled air.
+Exactly like an air handler runs with an air conditioner, an air handler works in tandem with your heat pump.
+Heat pumps are used to heat and cool you home by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This confuses some people, but it's not that complicated and we're happy to explain the difference.
+This puzzles some of our customers, but it's not that complicated and we're happy to explain the difference.
 An air handler contains the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
-The blower is just one part of a greater whole.
+The blower is just one piece of the pie.

 Here’s what you should know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.